MrSaints/kubeseal-web/README.md

 It is recommended to pin any use of remote resources.
 See https://github.com/kubernetes-sigs/kustomize/blob/master/examples/remoteBuild.md for more information.
 It is also recommended to check your "kustomization" file into Git.

-See [`k8s/kustomize/example`](k8s/kustomize/example) for an example on how you can extend, and customise the Kustomize base manifests.
+See [`k8s/kustomize/example`](k8s/kustomize/example) for an example on how you can extend, and customise the Kustomize base manifests (e.g. pinning the Docker image).

 ### Configuration